AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ### Helper functions

-Let's get back to strokes and fills: they are expressed as plain objects; in fact, we previously provided all the properties the `Stroke` interface requires—like `dashPattern`, etc. The `editor.makeStroke()` utility will fill in the default values when you don't provide them.
+Let's return to strokes and fills: they are expressed as plain objects; in fact, all the properties the `Stroke` interface requires, like `dashPattern`, were previously provided.
+The `editor.makeStroke()` utility will fill in the default values when you don't provide them.

 ```js
 const ellipse = editor.createEllipse();